 What is a Reverse Mortgage?

 A reverse mortgage is also referred to as a Home Equity Conversion Mortgage or HECM.
 I will use the terms “reverse mortgage” and “HECM” interchangeably.
-A reverse mortgage is a FHA program that allows people who are over the age of 62 to access some of their home equity that they have built up over the years.
+A reverse mortgage is a FHA program that allows people who are to access some of their home equity that they have built up over the years.
 A senior citizen can benefit from a HECM in the form of a monthly check or an available line of credit to draw upon when needed.

 HECM / Reverse Mortgage Eligibility Requirements

 In addition to being age 62 or older.
 HECM applicants must: